tma15/bunruija/example/livedoor_corpus/README.md

 ```

 Then, `train.csv`, `dev.csv` and `test.csv` will be created at the current directory.
-This script creates data for text classification where text is the title of a text and the category is the one of an text.
+This script creates data for text classification where text is the title of a text and the category is the one of a text.

 ## Usage of bunruija
 Bunruija can be used as follows:

 ```
-bunruija-preprocess -y config.yaml
+bunruija-preprocess -y svm.yaml
-bunruija-train -y config.yaml
+bunruija-train -y svm.yaml
-bunruija-evaluate -y config.yaml
+bunruija-evaluate -y svm.yaml
 ```

 As you see, all you have to do is to prepare datasets and a yaml file that contains all settings for text classification.